Colombian rebels welcome peace talks "without hatred"

 TALKS ABROAD

-While it is not known if the entire seven-member leadership of the FARC is in agreement with the peace talks, the so-called secretariat takes decisions by majority.

-Still, an intelligence source told Reuters that there is discontent among some of the commanders in the powerful southern areas of the group's structure, where much of the cocaine production takes place.

 At the mid-point of his four-year term, Santos may reveal more details in the coming days.
-Another source told Reuters talks are likely to start in Norway then move to Cuba.
+An intelligence source told Reuters talks are likely to start in Norway then move to Cuba.

 Santos, who has said military operations would continue while discussions are under way, has agreed that FARC leaders would not be extradited to a second nation to stand trial, according to the source who asked not to be identified.